DeUEDroid: Detecting Underground Economy Apps Based on UTG Similarity: UTG Feature Extractor

+After the mask, we follow the success of the graph autoencoder (GAE)~\cite{hinton1993autoencoders}, which is designed to reconstruct graph inputs, to correlate the graph topology and GUI attributes.
+In this study, our encoder $f_{\theta}$ is 2-layer graph convolutional networks (GCN)~\cite{chiang2019cluster}, a well-established GNN architecture.

-Our loss calculation consists of two parts: local reconstruction loss $L_{local}$ and global contrastive loss $L_{global}$.
+Notably, due to the masking strategy, our loss calculation consists of two parts: local reconstruction loss $L_{local}$ and global contrastive loss $L_{global}$.
 For the masked graph, we divide the edges as remaining edges and masked edges.
 The masked edges are selected as positive samples, while the disconnected node's edges are selected as negative samples.
 For the embeddings from the decoder, we calculate their inner product as the probability of the edge existing.

 where $\mathcal{Z}$ is the graph embedding result from the encoder; $\varepsilon^+$ is a set of positive edges while $\varepsilon^-$ is a set of negative edges sampled from the graph.